mrcorex/laravel-model-generator/README.md

  - Support for custom methods.
  - Support for guarded fields.
  - Support for "extends".
- - Support for addition column-attributes after magic properties.
+ - Support for extra column-attributes after magic properties.
  - Support for building constants in model.
+ - Support for multiple "uses".
+ - Support for custom "indent".

 # Installation
 Run ```"composer require mrcorex/laravel-model-generator"```.